Hi,

 15 reps will produce about as much strength as 6 reps, slow reps work about as well as faster reps, etc.

-Ive read the above paper 3 times and am still trying to digest it.
+I’ve read the above paper 3 times and am still trying to digest it.
 The implications of its conclusions are very intriguing.
-Its very supportive of general HIT theory, but also challenges some of its main tenants.
+It’s very supportive of general HIT theory, but also challenges some of its main tenants.

-Ok, the new guy is rambling
+Ok, the new guy is rambling…I’ll shut up now.

 |